 3) how allowing controllers to communicate with each other enhances HVAC and electrical systems

-4) many of the benefits of building automation systems
+4) many of the benefits of Building Automation Systems

 5) Resource and Related Links to help you learn more

-Many people wonder what Building Automation Systems (BAS) do.
+Many people wonder what Building Automation Systems (BAS) can do.
 BAS is mainly used in commercial HVAC control systems and energy management system applications.
 Building Automation itself is an energy management system which saves management companies and building owners by efficiently controlling air conditioning and heating comfort and process systems.
 BAS is where mechanical and electrical systems and equipment are joined with microprocessors that communicate with each other and possibly to a computer.
 This computer and controllers in the building automation system can be networked to the internet or serve as a stand alone system for the local peer to peer controller network only.
 Additionally, the BAS controllers themselves do not need a computer to process the control functions as the controllers have their own internal processors.

 Related Link: Learn more about DDC control loops (opens in a new window)

 All About Hot Water Heaters | Water Heaters with Tanks and Tankless Water Heaters